gcallah/BookReviews/mcpherson.md

 ## Moral Limits

 McP next turns to morality.
-(As he notes, in a way, his entire book is about morality, but here he means morality as it is typically and more narrowly discussed by moral philosophers.)
+(As he notes, in a way his entire book is about morality, but here he means morality as it is typically and more narrowly discussed by moral philosophers.)

 His first topic is character formation, and here he adopts an Aristotelean position, where good character is formed by